jacksonferrigno/audio-3ds/README.md

 The RL occupancy map is raw signal — a fine-grained accumulation of what echoes returned, cell by cell.
 It tells you *something* is probably here, but not *what* it is.
 The CNN is the translation layer: it reads that map and produces a semantic visual the viewer can actually understand.

-For people watching the software run, this is what turns the agent's internal belief into walls, furniture, and people on screen.

 ### Input